jarrodtaylor/hypertext/README.md

 </html>
 ```

-> Values passed in from an including file take precedence over values defined in the metadata of
+Values passed in from an including file take precedence over values defined in the metadata of the
-> the included file.
+included file.

+> Variables can be passed as values of include params.

 #### Layouts